Kyytox/data-explorer.nvim/doc/data-explorer.nvim.md

 #### parquet display

-For `.parquet` files, DuckDB can directly read the schema without loading the entire file, making it efficient for large datasets, DuckDB use the function `parquet_metadata` to extract metadata.
+For `.parquet` files, DuckDB can directly read the schema without loading the entire file, making it efficient for large datasets, DuckDB uses the function `parquet_metadata` to extract metadata.

 The metadata table for `.parquet` files includes the following columns: